CHAPTER 13-2

 (4) Pow Wow vendors; and

-(5) Individual tribal members, who are not a corporation, partnership, or other entity.
+(5) Individual Tribal Members, who are not a corporation, partnership, or other entity.

-(D) Food Vendors.
+(B) Food Vendors.
 No person may produce or sell food (1) that is sold directly to the end consumer and (2) that requires time and temperature control for safety or specialized processing, as determined by the Tax Commission, unless such person has training in basic food handling principles.
 This training must be received at least every two (2) years and must be accredited and certified by the American National Standards Institute (ANSI).
 Proof that a person has received such training shall be provided with each license application and renewal and upon the request of the Nation.
-Training as a food protection manager may also satisfy the food handling training requirement.
+Training as a food protection manager as certified by ANSI may also satisfy the food handling training requirement.

-(Amended by PBP TC No. 2012-034, February 13, 2012; amended by PBP TC No. 2017-071, February 8, 2017)
+(Amended by PBP TC No. 2012-034, February 13, 2012; amended by PBP TC No. 2017-071, February 8, 2017.
+Formerly 13-2-5, amended by PBP TC No. 2025-290, September 11, 2025)

 13-2-7 Conditions of License.

-(C) Each licensee shall respond in a timely manner to requests by the Tax Commission for information about the licensee’s business for the purpose of establishing whether the licensee is in compliance with the terms of this Title.
+(B) Each licensee shall respond in a timely manner to requests by the Tax Commission for information about the licensee’s business for the purpose of establishing whether the licensee is in compliance with the terms of this Title.